kanglicheng/code-school/full-stack-project/proposal/README.md

 * API Endpoints
 * Sample State

 Make sure to use the layout menu to give the appropriate styling to your documents (e.g. code should be in code blocks).
-Your project manager will review your proposal and give you feedback on any major issues.
+Your project advisor will review your proposal and give you feedback on any major issues.

 ![Screenshot: add page in wiki][proposal_wiki]